AI-Prompt-Genius/AI-Prompt-Genius/docs/Tutorial/02 - ChatGPT interface, themes, export.md

 To start this tutorial, head over to [ChatGPT](https://chat.openai.com).

 ## Prompt Sidebar
-The prompt sidebar allows you to create, edit, and delete prompts inside the ChatGPT interface.
+The prompt sidebar allows you to create, edit, and delete prompts directly within the ChatGPT interface.

 #### Create, edit, and delete a prompt
 To create a prompt, click on the "New Prompt" button.
 Then, to edit it, click on the new untitled prompt in your sidebar prompt list.
-You can also edit other prompts in the same way.
+You can also edit your other prompts in the same way.

 <img src="https://github.com/benf2004/ChatGPT-Prompt-Genius/raw/master/public/images/newpromptdemo.webp">